-I also know that it’s so easy to always be looking forward to the next big thing in life.
-But I would encourage you to stop and do your best to enjoy the present.
-Every phase of life does not last forever and each phase offers something special.
+It’s always so easy to look forward to the next big thing in life.
+But I would encourage you, Pre-Baby Self, to stop and do your best to enjoy the present.
+Every phase of life does not last forever, and each phase offers something special.

 And you don’t even know it, but your ability to do things for you with ease is at an all-time high.
-If you want to go to the store and shop for hours, then do it.
+If you want to go to the store and shop for hours, do it.
 If you want to get your nails done, then do it.
-If you want to go out to dinner with friends (and not have to worry about paying a sitter) then you should do it, because it will not always be so easy for you to focus on your own needs.
+If you want to go out to dinner with friends (and not have to worry about paying a sitter), you should do it because it will not always be easy to focus on your needs.
 So savor it.

 Ummm.
 Yeah.
 About that.
 You will one day stay at home.
-And while it isn’t something you ever thought you would do.
-I promise, it will be one of your favorite things you ever did.
-So you may want to keep your mouth closed on that one too.
+And while it isn’t something you ever thought you would do, I promise, it will be one of your favorite things you ever did.
+So you may also want to keep your mouth closed on that one.
 And know that each phase of life involves growth and change.
 It’s hard to imagine where you will be at each phase, so be open to growth.
 And never say never.

 And as far as using your mind, having children will push you to grow and use your mind like you never imagined.
 It will make you think about things you never knew you could . . . like what you would do if a ball of fire fell from the sky in front of your baby.
 (P.S.
-Your future plan for that will be running full force toward the fire ball and stopping it with your she-woman mommy strength love that pretty much will feel like it could stop anything.)
-And seeing them grow and give back to the world will feel like your biggest accomplishment yet, so know giving back comes from your future babies, too.
+Your future plan for that will be running full force toward the fireball and stopping it with your she-woman mommy strength love that pretty much will feel like it could stop anything.)
+Seeing them grow and give back to the world will feel like your biggest accomplishment yet, so know giving back comes from your future babies, too.

 It is as good as you imagine and then some.
-You will know new love when you hold them for the first time after delivery, when you preciously watch their little chest raising up and down while they sleep and when you hear your toddler refer to himself in first person for everything he does.
+You will know new love when you hold them for the first time after delivery when you preciously watch their little chest rising up and down while they sleep, and when you hear your toddler refer to himself in the first person for everything he does.
 Your heart will melt EVERY.
 TIME.
 So don’t be scared of the challenges.
 They ARE worth it.

 (But you’ll make it look good—sort of.)